srg-imperial/GrayC/ISSTA-2023-AE/README.md

 The [data](data) folder contains all the logs and outputs collected during testing with the fuzzers.
 Larger files are omitted from the GitHub Repository but can be found in [our artifact in Zenodo](https://zenodo.org/record/7967714).

 The [testing](testing) folder contains extra scripts to build instruments with coverage compilers and to install some of the fuzzers and code analysers used here.
+The code of our artifact with all the scripts in the Docker image is [here](ae-source-code).